Microsoft/azure-docs.cs-cz/articles/azure-maps/data-driven-style-expressions-web-sdk.md

             //Try getting the title property.
             ['get', 'title'],

-            //If there is no title, try getting the subtitle.
+            //If there is no title, try getting the subTitle.
-            ['get', 'subtitle'],
+            ['get', 'subTitle'],

             //Default to an empty string.
             ''